South Square Centre has been working with Year 7 pupils at Beckfoot Thornton on a unique art project inspired by local heritage.

-In September 2020, Students were given activity booklets which featured shapes and patterns inspired by local architecture and archive images from the Thornton Antiquarians Society archive, located onsite at South Square Centre.
-Images were chosen to represent the three heritage themes;
+Students were given activity booklets which featured shapes and patterns inspired by local architecture and archive images from the Thornton Antiquarians Society archive, located onsite at South Square Centre.
+Images.
+Images were chosen to represent the three heritage themes.

 Students took part in sessions at school, where artists ‘visited’ their classrooms digitally to tell them about the project.
-270 pupils submitted collages made up of the shapes and patterns drawn from the archive.
-The teachers and artists then chose 10 designs to be featured in the colourful banners which wrap around the building during the construction works for all of Thornton to see.
+270 pupils submitted collages made up of the shapes and patterns drawn from images in the Thornton Antiquarians Archive.
+12 designs were chosen to be featured in the colourful banners which you can see around the building.